expresspigeon/blog/src/content/kb/transactional/transactional-reporting-for-multiple-messages.md

 If you ran a report and got exactly 1000 documents, there is a chance that there is more for the date range.
 You will need to write a loop that uses the `from_id` parameter to get the next window of documents.
- Simply us the last document from a previous resultset to get the next block.
+Simply use the ID from a previous resultset' last item to get the next block.
 Once you get fewer than 1000 results, or no results, you are done!